PhD in Writing, Rhetoric, and Technical Communication

 Recent Course Offerings

 Students who hold teaching assistantships teach in the English Department's First-Year Writing Program sequence and eventually may be able to teach upper-division courses in professional writing, engineering communication, and persuasive writing.
-Students interested in writing program administration may be able to serve as an assistant director in the university's Center for Writing and Communication and/or the First-Year Writing Program.
-For program requirements, visit the English Graduate Catalog.
+Students who successfully complete ENGL 8008 (Theory/Practice of Teaching Online) may also be able to teach online, asynchronous courses.
+Students interested in writing program administration may be able to serve as an assistant director of the university's Writing & Communication Services Program and/or the First-Year Writing Program.
+For program requirements, visit the English Graduate Catalog*.

 Writing, Rhetoric, & Technical Communication Coordinator: